A Deutsche Bahn regional S-Bahn train to Holzkirchen at a platform—one of the many local trains included in the Deutschland-Ticket.

 Next, determine if the cost of the D-Ticket is worth it.
 Draft a list of potential tickets you would buy on your trip and the cost.
 For example, if you’re traveling from the airport, those tickets tend to be more expensive and can make the D-Ticket a worthwhile investment.

-Deutsche Bahn offers a number of regional tickets intended for day trips or short getaways that are a great way to save money.
-For example, the Bayern-Ticket offers unlimited public transit travel for up to five people.
-The price starts at 27 Euro for one person and increases for each additional person.
 Before purchasing a D-Ticket, it’s worth considering these regional tickets depending on your needs.
-One of the major differences is that there are time limitations on the regional tickets.
+One of the major differences is that regional tickets have time limitations.
 The Bayern-Ticket, for example, can only be used on weekdays from 9 a.m. until 3 a.m. the following day and from midnight to 3 a.m. on weekends.
 If you prefer an earlier start on weekdays, the D-Ticket may make more sense.

-Another benefit of the D-Ticket is that eliminates the need to predict what fare zone(s) you may need to purchase.
-While you might intend to spend your trip in the city center, on a whim you can take public transit out of downtown or even to a neighboring town.
+Another benefit of the D-Ticket is that it eliminates the need to predict what fare zone(s) you may need to purchase.
+While you might intend to spend your trip in the city center, on a whim, you can take public transit out of downtown or even to a neighboring town.
 With the D-Ticket, you can do that without worry or extra cost.

 There are, of course, negatives to the ticket.
 As with any digital ticket, if your cellphone or mobile device runs out of battery and you can’t present your ticket to an inspector, you will be fined.

 It’s also worth noting that the Deutschland-Ticket is a monthly subscription.
-When you no longer need the ticket, you need to cancel it or you will continue to be charged the monthly 49€ cost.
+When you no longer need the ticket, you need to cancel it, or you will continue to be charged the monthly €58 cost.
 And to add to the complications, you need to know ahead of time when you will no longer need the ticket.
 Cancelations must be made by the 10th day of the month.
 (For example, if you only need the ticket through the end of January, you need to cancel by January 10th.)

 How to Buy the Deutschland-Ticket

-Once you decide that the Deutschland-Ticket is right for you, it is easy to both sign up for the ticket and to cancel it.
+Once you decide that the Deutschland-Ticket is right for you, it is easy to both sign up for the ticket and cancel it.

 You can buy a digital ticket (or Handyticket) from any transit authority in Germany: such as Deutsche Bahn, BVG in Berlin, or MVV in Munich.
 But because the ticket is national, and not regional, the transit authority from which you buy it is irrelevant to where you will use it.
 For example, you can buy the ticket from Munich’s MVV and use the ticket in Hamburg.